MicrosoftDocs/ATADocs/ATPDocs/configure-event-collection.md

 - "\n" character separator is required between all fields.
 - The fields, in order, are:
     1. RsaSA constant (must appear).
-    2. The timestamp of the actual event (make sure it's not the timestamp of the arrival to the SIEM or when it's sent to ATP).
+    2. The timestamp of the actual event (make sure it's not the timestamp of the arrival to the SIEM or when it's sent to [!INCLUDE [Product short](includes/product-short.md)]).
 Preferably in milliseconds accuracy, this is important.
     3. The Windows event ID
     4. The Windows event provider name
     5. The Windows event log name